obytes/terraform-aws-tag/README.md

 ## Summary
-A Terraform open-source module to automate the creation of `tags`, the `Name` key  and other attributes across resources in AWS, the `Name` prefix is based on a customizable order passed by the `prefix_order` variable with a default value of `["enviroemnt", "project_name", "region", "name]` and a configurable `delimiter` variable with value of `-`.
+A Terraform open-source module to automate the creation of `tags`, the `Name` key  and other attributes across resources in AWS, the `Name` prefix is based on a customizable order passed by the `prefix_order` variable with a default value of `["enviroemnt", "project_name", "region", "name", "attributes"]` and a configurable `delimiter` variable with value of `-`.

 ## Features